 Every instance of trust brings the risk of let down

-If after reflecting we find that our distrust is based on hard feelings, that doesn't necessarily mean it is misplaced and should be abandoned.
+If, after reflecting, we find that our distrust is based on hard feelings, that doesn't necessarily mean it is misplaced and should be abandoned.
 But because hard feelings can cloud our perception of others, and so potentially be misplaced, something like forgiveness may be needed to allow a more objective distrust or trust to take its place.
-It is something like forgiveness that is needed here because not all attempts to manage distrust will involve giving up hard feelings toward those who directly offended us and have sought restoration – both conditions usually thought to be necessary for forgiveness.
+It is something like forgiveness that is needed here.
+Not all attempts to manage distrust will involve giving up hard feelings towards those who directly offended us and have sought restoration (both conditions usually thought to be necessary for forgiveness).
 But the step that is needed is like forgiveness because it involves letting go of hard feelings.

-It is important to note that just because hard feelings are relinquished does not mean one will necessarily come to a place of trust – nor is that necessarily the goal.
+It is important to note that just because hard feelings are relinquished, it doesn't mean one will necessarily come to a place of trust; nor is that necessarily the goal.
 Rather, in identifying and giving up hard feelings, the aim is to position oneself so that any trust or distrust is held for good reason rather than being a knee-jerk emotional response.

 ExploreCan you run a government on the blockchain?
 Political parties after Brexit and Trump Brexit: How systems change